 New horizons ask for new technology.
 It is true that 6G will greatly benefit from 5G in areas such as edge computing, artificial intelligence (AI), machine learning (ML), network slicing, and others.
 At the same time, we need changes to match new technical requirements.

 Why does this matter?
 Because as we go up in frequency, the wave behaves in a different way.
 Before 5G, cellular communications used only spectrum below 6GHz, and these signals can travel up to 10 miles.
 As we go up into the mmWave frequency band, the range is dramatically reduced to around 1,000 feet.
-With sub THz signals like those being proposed for 6G, the distance the waves can travel tends to be smaller - think 10s to 100s of feet not 1000s.
+With sub-THz signals proposed for 6G, the distance the waves can travel tends to be smaller - think 10s to 100s of feet, not 1000s.

-That said, we can maximize the signal propagation and range by using new types of antennas.
-An antenna's size is proportional to the signal wavelength, so as the frequency gets higher and the wavelength gets shorter, antennas are small enough to be deployed in a large number.
-In addition, this equipment uses a technique known as beamforming — directing the signal toward one specific receiver instead of radiating out in all directions like the omnidirectional antennas commonly used prior to LTE.
+That said, we can maximize the signal propagation and range by using new antennas.
+An antenna's size is proportional to the signal wavelength, so as the frequency gets higher and the wavelength gets shorter, antennas are small enough to be deployed in large numbers.
+In addition, this equipment uses a technique known as beamforming — directing the signal toward one specific receiver instead of radiating out in all directions like the omnidirectional antennas commonly used before LTE.

 According to one International Telecommunication Union (ITU) report, the world will generate over 5,000 exabytes of data per month by 2030.
 Or 5 billion terabytes a month.
-With so many people and devices connected, we will have to rely on AI and ML to perform tasks such as managing data traffic, allowing smart industrial machines to make real-time decisions and use resources efficiently, among other things.
+With so many people and devices connected, we will have to rely on AI and ML to manage data traffic, allow smart industrial machines to make real-time decisions, and use resources efficiently, among other things.

-Another challenge 6G aims to tackle is security — how to ensure the data is safe and that only authorized people can have access to it — and solutions to make systems foresee complex attacks automatically.
+Another challenge 6G aims to tackle is security — ensuring the data is safe and that only authorized people can access it — and solutions to make systems foresee complex attacks automatically.